1 - AWS Deployment

 4. Run terraform apply (using input variables in generated terraform.tfvars)

-With the infrastructure created, you’ll want to retrieve an updated context using (this is also output via Terraform as update_kubeconfig_command):
+With the infrastructure created, you’ll want to update your local kubeconfig with a context for the Atolio cluster (this is also output via Terraform as update_kubeconfig_command):

 kubectl get po -n atolio-svc